 S.Korea widens capital gains taxes for wealthy stock investors

-South Korea on Thursday proposed expanding its capital gains taxes to include a larger number of affluent stock investors, in its push reduce inequality by levying more from the wealthy and less from general share trading.
-Starting 2023, taxes will be imposed on annual capital gains exceeding 20 million won ($16,627) for retail investors, finance minister Hong Nam-ki said in a policy meeting.
+South Korea on Thursday proposed expanding its capital gains taxes to include a larger number of affluent stock investors, in its push to reduce inequality by levying more from the wealthy and less from general share trading.
+Starting 2023, taxes of up to 25% will be imposed on annual capital gains exceeding 20 million won ($16,627) for retail investors, finance minister Hong Nam-ki said in a policy meeting.

 Currently, no retail investors of listed shares are subject to capital gains taxes unless they are classified as "large shareholders".
 About 95% of equity investors derive less than 20 million won in annual capital gains from financial investments.
 For the majority of these investors, taxes will now be lowered with transaction taxes cut to 0.15% for KOSPI-listed shares by 2023 from current 0.25%.